In-Running Betting

 1xBet was showing England was available to bet at 1.36.
 Given that they were already odds on when the match began, that looked a gift on a team who at present, had a one-goal start.I put on one more €150.
 Amateurish mistake number two.

 A few minutes into the second half and – hugely against the run of play – Poland scored.
 Without warning, the whole match was turned on its head.
 The Poles, exhilarated by their equaliser, started to bomb forward, continually threatening Paul Robinson’s goal, and for the first time in the game England were on the back foot.
+By the way, if you want live betting bookmakers, follow the link to get a list of legal and verified bookmakers.

 The in-running prices were turning against me in a big way.
 My wager on England, now a total €250 at an average price of around 4/6, was in very bad shape.
 England were no longer in the lead and it was possible to back them at 5/4 or more on 1xBet or Paddy Power.
 And my spread bet on total goals at 2.1 on the spreads now looked a liability.